- Class Timetables

 - At 10.00 am, an absence text message will be sent to parents/carers who have not contacted the school regarding their child’s absence.

 - If by 11.00 am, there has been no response from parents/carers a follow up telephone call will be made.
-If still no response, another telephone call will be made at 1.00 pm and 2.00 pm.
+If still no response, another telephone call will be made at 1.00 pm.

-- If the unauthorised absence continues for more than two days without contact from parents/carers, the absence will be reported to Sarah Howard; Sarah will decide what further action is to be taken, by either a letter home or a home welfare visit.
+- If the unauthorised absence continues for more than two days without contact from parents/carers, a decision will be made as to what further action is to be taken, by either a letter home or a home welfare visit.

 It is vitally important that you contact school as soon as you know that your child will be staying at home due to illness or any other circumstances.
 This is to ensure your child is safe.
 If your contact details have changed please ensure your inform the school office.